mcfixstuff/Point-Of-Sale-Database/README.md

             if ($mysqli->query($sql) === TRUE) {
                 $mysqli->close();
-                // If successful, redirect to specfied page header('Location: index.php');
+                // If successful, redirect to a specified page header('Location: index.php');
                 exit;
             } else {